BitcoinDesign/Guide/guide/case-studies/payjoin.md

 It is also called pay-to-endpoint (P2EP) since the coordination is mediated through an endpoint run by the receiver.
 The endpoint address is communicated through a BIP-21 URI along with the payment address and amount.

 In the payjoin process, parties edit, sign and pass iterations of the transaction between each other before a final version is broadcasted.
-[BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#user-content-Respecting_the_minimum_relay_fee_policy) codifies a protocol with 2 iterations, as shown in the visual here.
+[BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#user-content-Respecting_the_minimum_relay_fee_policy) codifies a protocol with 2 iterations (or one round of interaction beyond address sharing), as shown in the visual here.

 ### Background